Dhi13man/nordigen_integration/README.md

 1. Go through the [Nordigen's Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).

-2. Register and get the API Access Token from <https://ob.nordigen.com>.
+2. Register and get the User Secrets from <https://ob.nordigen.com/user-secrets/>.

-3. Initialise the `NordigenAccountInfoAPI` Class with the token recieved from Step 2.
+3. Initialise the `NordigenAccountInfoAPI` Class with the token recieved from Usage Step 2.

 4. Call any of the `NordigenAccountInfoAPI` Class methods to directly interact with Nordigen Server's endpoints while having the internal requests and relevant headers abstracted, based on your need.